timvlaer/thrifty-maven-plugin/README.md

 * All compilation happens on the JVM, no need to install Thrift binaries.
 * Thrifty generates better java code: immutable objects with builders.

-This Maven plugin currently adds two methods to classes that are based on `union` types, namely:
-* `public String tag()` which returns the name of the filled field
-* `public Object value()` which returns the value of the filled field (untyped)

 ## Usage

 Add the following plugin to the `<build>` part of your Maven pom.xml file